aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to POTM or Online App" h2="Export DOCM to POTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a document from one format to another is a common requirement for many applications.
+For example, a DOCM file may need to be converted to a POTM file for use in a presentation.
+This can be done manually, but it is often more efficient to use an automated process.

+<h2>How Aspose.Total Helps for DOCM to POTM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCM to POTM conversion while using two of it's APIs.
-Load your DOCM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCM to POTM files.
+This is done by using two of its APIs: Aspose.Words for C++ and Aspose.Slides for C++.

+The process begins by loading the DOCM file using Aspose.Words for C++.
+This API allows users to read and write a variety of document formats, including DOCM.
+Once the file is loaded, it can be converted to HTML using the API.

+The HTML can then be loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++.
+This API allows users to create a new presentation from the HTML, and then save it as a POTM file.

+Aspose.Total for C++ is a powerful and efficient way to automate the conversion of DOCM to POTM files.
+It is easy to use and can save users time and effort when dealing with large numbers of documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}